lovanno/webApp-Peak-AngularFire/README.md

 *See places you recently visited*

-*Choose your preferences and set a budget*/
+*Choose your preferences and set a budget*

 *Add upcoming activities section.
 This will show plans near you*